ChgrCode/moxaiiot-tpg-to-ecostrux/README.md

 ![ThingsPro Gateway, Configuration](media/TPG_user_program_ui.png?raw=true "ThingsPro Gatway")

-That's all, you can skipp below configuration information.
+That's all, you can skip below configuration information.

 If started without Web UI (User Program cmd line argument "noui"), the main script use one json formatted configuration file which can be selected with command line argument "-c <config.json>", if not provided it will use the default "config.json" file included in the data directory.